This post may contain affiliate links.

 - The Pimm’s Cup is a classic low-abv cocktail fit for brunch and lunch.
 Top it with all kinds of garnishes to make it uber-festive.
 Plus, you can make this in a pitcher which means no one has to man the bar.

-- Try our Ginger Blood Orange Mimosa for a fun take on the classic brunch cocktail.
+- Our Ginger Blood Orange Mimosa is a fun take on the classic brunch cocktail.
 If you can’t find blood oranges, use regular or cara cara.